Configuring LUNA Settings

 • From the app menus, choose File > Duplicate.
 Specify the location and filename, and click Save.

-Assigning default Extensions
+Assigning Default Extensions

 LUNA can assign default LUNA Extensions that you own are that are currently being demoed.
 For example, LUNA can assign the Oxide Tape plug-in to all tracks, or Neve Summing to all buses and the Main track.
-When these Extensions are assigned by default, you can change which Extensions are assigned (on a per-session basis) simply by making changes to the Extensions in the New Tracks dialog or the Create Bus dialog.
+When assigned by default, you can change which Extensions are assigned (on a per-session basis) simply by making changes to the Extensions in the New Tracks dialog or the Create Bus dialog.

-To enable or disable default extensions:
+To enable or disable default extensions

 2. Click Options.